Nalini Malani: Notable works

+Malani uses a visual language that moves from stop motion, erasure animations, reverse paintings and to digital animations, where she draws directly with her finger onto a tablet.

 For two-dimensional works, she uses both oil paintings and watercolors.
 Her other inspirations are from the realm of memory, myth and desire.
 The rapid brush style evokes dreams and fantasies.
 Malani's video and installation work allowed her to shift from strictly real space to a combination of real space and virtual space, moving away from strictly object-based work.
 Her video work often references divisions, gender, and cyborgs.
 Malani roots her identity as female and as Indian, and her work might be understood as a way for her identity to confront the rest of the world.
 She often references Greek and Hindu mythology.
 The characters of 'destroyed women' like Medea, Cassandra and Sita feature often in her narrative.
 Her work can be broadly classified under two categories; experiments with visual media and the moving image like Utopia (1969-1976), Mother India (2005), In Search of Vanished Blood (2012); ephemeral and in-situ works such as City of Desires (1992), Medea as Mutant (1993/2014), The Tables have turned (2008).
 Though her work talks of violence and conflict, her main intent is collective catharsis.